ome/omero-documentation/omero/developers/Java.rst

 <display/Ice/Hello+World+Application>` from ZeroC_, OMERO provides access to
 your data within an :doc:`/developers/server-blitz` server from Java code.

+All the code examples below can be found at :sourcedir:`examples/Training/java/src/training`.

 Writing client apps
 -------------------